jhrrsn/The-Slow-Knife/The-Slow-Knife.md

-The Slow Knife is a game of wretched scoundrels and patient revenge for 2-4 players.
+A card-based story game of wretched scoundrels and patient revenge for 2-4 players.

 (alt text: The Slow Knife cover art, in black, gold and red.
 Three silhouetted figures carouse around a table while above, a pair of looming hands hold menacing strings tied to the trio below.)
 The Slow Knife, cover art

-It's inspired by stories like The Count of Monte Cristo, where a simple death is too good for all those years the villains took from their victim.
+The Slow Knife is inspired by stories like The Count of Monte Cristo, where a simple death is too good for all those years the villains took from their victim.
 This isn't a John Wick-style action flick, no—this is curt whispers over fine wine, jewelled masks of jade and bone, half-buried scandals and half-heard truths, and yes - sometimes - a quiet blade in the dark.
 You'll establish a promising young soul who's life is ruined by a handful of grasping scoundrels, then you'll tell the decades-long story of the victim's overdue and inevitable vengeance.
 You'll tell this story from the perspective of the villains, with the protagonist - The Knife - moving in the shadows or behind disguises.
 You'll answer card prompts about your villain's life as you add notes and connections to a pinboard of sin and scandal.